willduff/mixedreality-enthusiast-guide/docs/other-questions.md

 ## I got a "We couldn't finish uninstalling Windows Mixed Reality" message.

 This means that some files, including information about your environment, might still be on your computer.
 This can cause problems if you decide to reinstall Windows Mixed Reality later.
 You can manually remove any remaining Windows Mixed Reality info from your PC by modifying the registry and using Windows PowerShell to run commands. _If you modify the registry incorrectly, serious problems might occur.
 Make sure to follow these steps carefully.
-For added protection, back up your registry before you modify it so you can restore it if a problem occurrs._ For more info, see [How to back up and restory the registry in Windows](https://support.microsoft.com/en-us/help/322756/how-to-back-up-and-restore-the-registry-in-windows).
+For added protection, back up your registry before you modify it so you can restore it if a problem occurrs._ For more information, see [How to back up and restory the registry in Windows](https://support.microsoft.com/en-us/help/322756/how-to-back-up-and-restore-the-registry-in-windows).

 To uninstall Windows mixed reality using these commands:
 1. Restart your PC.
 2. In the **Search** box, type "regedit" and then select "Yes".
-3. Remove the following registry values:
+3. Remove these registry values:
    <ul>
     <li><b>HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Holographic</b>, then delete "FirstRunSucceeded".</li>
     <li><b>HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Holographic\SpeechAndAudio</b>, then delete "PreferDesktopSpeaker" and "PreferDesktopMic".</li>